-Brie Larson Is Starring In A CIA Drama Series For Apple That Fans Will Definitely Love
+Brie Larson Is Starring In A CIA Drama Series That Will Definitely Be Your New Favorite Show

 Brie Larson is already saving the world in Captain Marvel on the big screen, and now she's getting ready to play yet another hero on the small screen – although this one will probably have a bit less superhuman strength.
 Brie Larson is starring in a CIA drama series that's set to stream on Apple's new service.
 This time around, the hero Larson will be playing will be a real-life one: CIA undercover operative Amaryllis Fox.
 The as-of-yet untitled series will be based on Fox's upcoming memoir, Life Undercover: Coming of Age in the CIA, which will come out this October.
 Fox spent a decade working for the CIA on counterterrorism efforts and is now a peace activist.
 According to Variety, the series will take "a look at a young woman’s (Larson) journey in the CIA, told through the prism of her closest relationships."